wesleygoldsborough/samanthaming.com/articles/tidbits/94-how-to-check-if-object-is-empty.md

 isObjectEmpty(new Object()); // true ✅
 ```

-Excellent, it doesn't get trick by our constructor objects 😉
+Excellent, it doesn't get tricked by our constructor objects 😉

 <!-- prettier-ignore -->
 ```javascript